 Russell Drysdale, The Drover’s Wife, 1945, oil on canvas, 51.5x61.5 cm, National Gallery Australia, Accession No: NGA 87.1612.

 The son of an Anglo-Australian pastoralist, he was born in Bognor Regis, Sussex, on 7 February 1912.
-He travelled to Australia with his family twice as a child, including a two-year stay in North Queensland in 1919–21 before he settling permanently in Melbourne with his family in 1923, aged eleven.
+He travelled to Australia with his family twice as a child, including a two-year stay in North Queensland in 1919–21, before settling permanently in Melbourne with his family in 1923 at age eleven.
 He attended Geelong Grammar School as a boarder, where many of his fellow students came from the country and shared a common interest in life on the land.
-In 1929 Drysdale developed a detached retina in his left eye, a condition which haunted him for the rest of his life.
+In 1929, Drysdale developed a detached retina in his left eye, a condition which haunted him for the rest of his life.
 While in hospital recovering from eye treatment, he was encouraged to take up art.
-He visited Europe, 1932–34 and returned to Melbourne in 1935.
+He visited Europe 1932–34 and returned to Melbourne in 1935.
 From 1935 to 1938 he studied art in Melbourne with George Bell.
-Between 1938 and 1939 Drysdale travelled to London, where he attended Iain Macnab’s Grosvenor School of Modern Art, and to Paris.
+Between 1938 and 1939, Drysdale travelled to London, where he attended Iain Macnab’s Grosvenor School of Modern Art, and to Paris.
 He moved to Sydney in 1940.

-In 1954 Drysdale represented Australia at the Venice Biennale.
-He moved to Hardy’s Bay, New South Wales in 1966 and died in Sydney on 29 June 1981.
+In 1954, Drysdale represented Australia at the Venice Biennale.
+He moved to Hardy’s Bay, New South Wales, in 1966 and died in Sydney on 29 June 1981.
 His work is held by all major Australian galleries, the Tate in London, and the Metropolitan Museum of Art, New York.
 He has been the subject of several surveys and a touring retrospective was organised by the National Gallery of Victoria, Melbourne, in 1997.

 References and further reading: